 Bipolar disorder is sometimes known by its older name, manic depression.
 The illness is characterized by episodes of manic highs and depressive lows.
 The primary characterization of bipolar disorder is that people with bipolar experience a drastic change in their usual moods and behaviors, ranging from really happy sometimes to severely dejected.
 The frequency and severity of bipolar disorder depends on the form of bipolar—Bipolar I, Bipolar II, Cyclothymic Disorder, Mixed Bipolar, and Rapid-Cycling Bipolar—which a psychiatrist can help diagnose over time.

-To better understand bipolar disorder, watch the hour-and-a-half-long documentary, Up/Down, in the video below:
+To better understand bipolar disorder, watch the hour-and-a-half-long documentary on YouTube, Up/Down.

 What is Depression?

 Depression is a combination of symptoms that interfere with a person's ability to work, sleep, study, eat, and enjoy life.
 Depressed individuals can have major depressive disorder or dysthymia, which lasts for a long time but has less severe symptoms.
 The primary characterization of depression is that feelings of sadness and sometimes numbness linger and interfere with daily life.
-The video below features The Truth About Depression, a BBC documentary:
+The Truth About Depression is a BBC documentary about depression.

 Bipolar disorder is characterized by unusually intense emotional states called "mood episodes."
 With mood episodes, people with bipolar can feel overly excited and outgoing; this is classified as a manic episode.
 During mania, those with bipolar may have an unrealistic belief in their own abilities, which can result in poor decision-making.
 They may also speak more quickly than usual as a result of "racing" thoughts, experience insomnia, and take on new projects on top of the many they have yet to finish.
 During manic episodes, people with bipolar often behave impulsively and participate in high-risk behaviors.